-Section 1.1 You are enrolled in Tufts Medicare Preferred HMO Prime Rx, which is a Medicare HMO
+Section 1.1 You are enrolled in Tufts Medicare Preferred HMO Prime No Rx, which is a Medicare HMO

-You are covered by Medicare, and you have chosen to get your Medicare health care and your prescription drug coverage through our plan, Tufts Medicare Preferred HMO Prime Rx.
+You are covered by Medicare, and you have chosen to get your Medicare health care through our plan, Tufts Medicare Preferred HMO Prime No Rx.
 We are required to cover all Part A and Part B services.
 However, cost sharing and provider access in this plan differ from Original Medicare.

-Tufts Medicare Preferred HMO Prime Rx is a Medicare Advantage HMO Plan (HMO stands for Health Maintenance Organization) approved by Medicare and run by a private company.
+Tufts Medicare Preferred HMO Prime No Rx is a Medicare Advantage HMO Plan (HMO stands for Health Maintenance Organization) approved by Medicare and run by a private company.
+Tufts Medicare Preferred HMO Prime No Rx does not include Part D prescription drug coverage.